 Fallopian Tube Blockage can be caused due to fibroids, endometriosis and infections.
 It can be diagnosed with HSG test and Sonohysterography.
 Some of the most effective fallopian tube blockage treatment includes Tubal re-anastomosis, Fimbrioplasty, Salpingectomy, Salpingostomy and Tubal Cannulation.

 Fallopian tubes are a crucial part of the reproductive system.
 The proper functioning of the fallopian tube is essential for a successful pregnancy.
 These tubes aid in the transportation of the mature egg from ovary towards the uterus.
 If sperms are present, then the fertilization of sperm and egg takes place in the fallopian tube itself.
-Hence you know that how fallopian tubes function and act as essential components for a successful pregnancy.
+Hence you know how fallopian tubes function and act as essential components for a successful pregnancy.
 At times, fallopian tubes have certain types of blockage that hamper the occurrence of normal pregnancy in a smooth way.
 Due to such blockages, it gets difficult for a woman to conceive as the fertilized egg and sperm (zygote) is not transported into the uterus for implantation.

 These days there are various reasons that lead to medical disorder in reproductive system or its specific organs.
 The treatment of a certain type of medical disorder depends on the factors that cause it.
 Here are some of the commonly found causes of fallopian tube blockage.